ITAL 301 – The Florence Experience V

 – Students will learn to write texts, such as essays or reports, passing on information or giving reasons in support of or against a particular point of view.
 Also, they will learn to draft letters highlighting the personal significance of events and experiences and describe places and people by making comparisons and formulating hypotheses.

-– Students will be able to talk and write about present and past activities; express disappointments or communicate instructions and suggestions; speak about stereotypes; express opinions both in present and past tense.
+– Students will be able to talk and write about present and past activities; express disappointments or communicate instructions and suggestions; speak about stereotypes; and express opinions both in present and past tense.

 – Students will be capable of presenting clear, detailed descriptions of complex subjects (Italian cultural topics in relation with their own interests).